Overview: The Conflict Between Religion and Evolution

 Theistic evolution – A belief held by some religious groups, including the Catholic Church, that God is the guiding force behind the process of evolution.

-This report was written by David Masci, a senior research fellow at the Pew Research Center’s Forum on Religion & Public Life.
+This report was written by David Masci, a senior researcher at the Pew Research Center’s Religion & Public Life Project.